Haruhi Suzumiya is a series of Light Novels by Nagaru Tanigawa, featuring illustrations by Noizi Ito.

 As Kyon's sleepy life is turned upside down by Haruhi's capricious, unpredictable, and sometimes dangerous whims, he soon learns of an explosive secret that must be kept from Haruhi at all costs.

-The story is notable for having no definite genre — it convincingly uses comedy, science fiction, fantasy, mystery, romance and Slice of Life in one of the most typical anime settings: an ordinary high school, all the while with well-developed characters.
+The story is notable for having no definite genre; it convincingly uses comedy, science fiction, fantasy, mystery, romance and Slice of Life in one of the most typical anime settings—an ordinary high school—to tell a story about growing up and changing into a better person.
 The SOS Brigade is made up of five members that represent a spectrum of anime character types, both in their identities as high school students and their secret identities...

 A "counterpoint series", which is unrelated except for the (authorized) use of the Haruhi name, also exists, called There Is No Haruhi In My Classroom.

 - The Melancholy of Haruhi Suzumiya (Suzumiya Haruhi no Yūutsu) (JP June 2003/EN May 2009)

 - The Sigh of Haruhi Suzumiya (Suzumiya Haruhi no Tameiki) (JP September 2003/EN October 2009)

 - The Boredom of Haruhi Suzumiya (Suzumiya Haruhi no Taikutsu) (JP December 2003/EN July 2010)

 - The Disappearance of Haruhi Suzumiya (Suzumiya Haruhi no Shōshitsu) (JP July 2004/EN November 2010)